Find your Dream Job

 2. Understand the scope of your venture

-What do you actually want to do with your freelancing business?
-Are you going to use this as your main source of income, or is this something that you’re doing to drum up business on the side or chase a major life goal?
-Whatever the answer, it definitely pays to have a solid and well-crafted business plan, even if you’re a freelancer.
+What do you want to do with your freelancing business?
+Are you going to use this as your main source of income, or is this something you’re doing to drum up business on the side or chase a major life goal?
+Whatever the answer, it pays to have a solid and well-crafted business plan, even if you’re a freelancer.
 You’ll need it in the future.

 3. Create a list of goals